suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 [`QuickSet`](https://www.npmjs.com/package/@suptxt/quickset) is the result of me investigating a data structure that sits in between a native set and a map, 'naively' trading memory for performance in application critical situations.
 If you're a more wintered developer, there is no doubt much to pry apart.
-I am not sure the resulting data structure is a even set or a data structure in the traditional sense.
+I am not sure the resulting data structure is a even set or counts as a data structure in the traditional sense.

-But it's how I conquered my fear of code.
+But it's how I got over my fear of code.

 [__](#fold)